fosskers/aura/guides/backups-with-cron.md

 ==========================================

  When upgrading packages, sometimes things just go wrong.
-I tend to keep on top of my upgrading and my `.pacnew`s, but even so I'll get a system-crippling update may twice a year - just frequent enough to keep me on my toes.
+I tend to keep on top of my upgrading and my `.pacnew` files, but even so I'll get a system-crippling update maybe twice a year - just frequent enough to keep me on my toes.

  `aura -B` comes to the rescue at times like these.
 Options prefixed with the `-B`